OME 10 OME 10 (Omeprazole 10 mg)

 Pill imprint OME 10 OME 10 has been identified as Omeprazole 10 mg.

-Omeprazole is used in the treatment of gerd; barrett's esophagus; erosive esophagitis; stomach ulcer; helicobacter pylori infection (and more), and belongs to the drug class proton pump inhibitors.
+Omeprazole is used in the treatment of barrett's esophagus; gerd; gastritis/duodenitis; erosive esophagitis; duodenal ulcer (and more), and belongs to the drug class proton pump inhibitors.
 Risk cannot be ruled out during pregnancy.
-Omeprazole 10 mg is not subject to the Controlled Substances Act.
+Omeprazole 10 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 10 mg